-Daniel Neligh, grade 8, of Denver, CO, was selected by DCYSC judges as a semifinalist for his project entitled, Erosional Investigations.
-Daniel took 1st Place in Earth & Space Sciences at CSEF.
+Skylar Anderson, grade 8, of Colorado Springs, CO, was selected by DCYSC judges as a semifinalist for her project entitled Always B Sharp, Never B Flat, Sometimes B Fractal: Composing with Fractals.
+Skylar received 1st Place in Math & Computer Sciences at CSEF.

 About the Semifinalists

-The 400 semifinalists come from 41 states and Puerto Rico and were selected from a pool of 1,795 formal entries.
+The 400 semifinalists come from 43 states, Puerto Rico and the Virgin Islands and were selected from a pool of 1,966 formal entries.
 In total, 75,000 students who entered science fairs nationwide were eligible to compete.
-The top five states represented by the 400 are Florida (172), Missouri (126), Ohio (92), California (90) and Texas (90).
+The top five states represented by the 400 are Florida and Texas (43), California (25) and Georgia, Minnesota, and Pennsylvania (15).
 The 400 semifinalists are split nearly evenly between girls and boys and range in age from 10 to 15.

 The 400 projects selected to advance to the semifinals run the scientific gamut, from biochemistry to physics, from zoology to health, and from mathematics to engineering.
 All the projects were developed with clear-eyed precision and showcased a level of complexity that might make the average adult's head spin.
 Beyond the originality and excellence of these original projects, semifinalists were also chosen for their ability to effectively communicate the reasoning and purpose behind their projects.

-"These students exhibit an intellectual maturity that is truly remarkable," said Steve Jacobs, DCYSC Head Judge.
+"These students are primed to conquer the challenges of science and have the potential to one day change our world through their future discoveries," said Steve Jacobs, DCYSC Head Judge.
 "Even more impressive, and a fundamental part of our competition, is their success in explaining their work to others, a prerequisite of scientific leadership."

-The countdown to choosing America's top young scientist continues next month, on September 20, when the field of 40 semifinalists is narrowed by the DCYSC judges to the "final Forty."
-These 40 finalists will come to Washington, DC October 23 - 27, where they will take part in the DCYSC finalist competition at the Cole Field House at the University of Maryland.
-The finalists will compete in team-based, interactive challenges centered on the theme of Einstein's physics.
+The countdown to choosing America's top young scientist continues next month, on September 14, when the field of 40 semifinalists is narrowed by the DCYSC judges to the "final Forty."
+These 40 finalists will come to Washington, DC October 15-19, where they will take part in the DCYSC finalist competition at the Cole Field House at the University of Maryland.
+The finalists will compete in team-based, interactive challenges designed around the theme of "Forces of Nature."
+The young scientists will have to use their scientific know-how to find solutions to some of Mother Nature's most extreme challenges.
 The students will compete for more than $100,000 worth of scholarships and special prizes, as well as the title of "America's Top Young Scientist of the Year."